Sadie Hough

 • isolated, lonely or disconnected from yourself and others

-• unsure, stuck or struggling to make decisions (big and small)
+• uncertain about decisions (big and small)

 • rigid, brittle or irritable

-• fearful, on high-alert, or numb
+• on high-alert, or numb

 • critical of yourself and others

-I can support you.
+I can support you to:

 The type of counselling I offer